jazzfan2/anagrams/README.md

-	-x CHARS      Exclude words with any of these CHARS -I INCLWRDS   Results including INCLWRDS (NOT restricted by options -l, -x) only -P            Permute word order per anagram if it contains 2 or more words -S            Instead of anagrams, print all single words being a character subset
+	-x CHARS      Exclude words with any of these CHARS -I INCLWRDS   Results including INCLWRDS (NOT restricted by options -l, -x) only -P            Permute word order per anagram if it contains 2 or more words -S            Instead of anagrams, print all character subset words (not with option -I)

 Options can be combined but only one (1) language can be set at the time.